Click here to listen to a reading of this blog:

-Trying to cover it with makeup.
+Trying to cover it with makeup for work.

 Not a good look and definitely not comfortable to live with.
 The side effects on the leaflet included with the cream explain that this is fairly common and that it usually subsides after a week or so, but it’s so painful and uncomfortable, that I’m not willing to risk anymore days using it, in the hopes that it will get better, when it could, heaven forbid, just keep getting worse.